parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 run something equivalent to
 `git fetch origin && git reset --hard origin/$(git branch --show-current)` to update your local tracking branch.

+## Build Improvements

+### System Specialization
+If you need to add some specializations to stream-line configuration on specific platforms, (e.g. on your commonly used cluster at your institution), you can add those customizations in the `platform/` directory.
+See `platform/DetectPlatform.cmake` to understand the process.
+Your specializations should be highly specific in order to not accidentally capture platforms you didn't intend to.